goldenraphti/Oslo_Beaches_Map-React-WebApp-final_project/README.md

 + type 'npm install' and then 'npm start'
 + go to 'localhost:3000' in your browser

+You will need an internet connection, at least at first, to be able to get the google maps tiles and foursquare photos

 ## Technical Instructions for Developers

-The matser branch is production ready, but the features are still kept very simple.
+The master branch is production ready, but the features are still kept very simple.
 Next features to be added include:
-+ New filters such as topic category (e.g. 'Education', or 'Business & Economics'), maturity rating, ...
-+ Some more infos could be displayed, for example, with a modal window opening when you click a "detail" button on a corner of the book cover, or below it.
-This modal could display informations such as page count, a description, a bigger thumbnail, language, the date of publishing, publisher, etc.
-+ The theme, the style, could benefit a personalization
++ More beaches
++ Participative way to suggest new beaches
++ More infos about the beaches (Bysykkel cuty bikes, weather forecast, water quality, presence of lifeguards or not, level of danger of the water, etc)

 ## Credits

-This game was designed by Udacity, and coded by Raphaël Ferrand on a starter base, for the Google Scholarship - Front End Web Development Nanodegree of Udacity.
+This web-app was built for Udacity, and coded by Raphaël Ferrand from scratch, for the Google Scholarship - Front End Web Development Nanodegree of Udacity.
-Google fonts for the fonts and Subtle patterns for some texture.
+Thanks to Google Maps API, Foursquare API, Foursquare users for their photos, and Snazzy-maps for their google maps styles.
+To see all credits check out the credits page in the web-app.